A "spiritual dive inside nature."

-Yamabushi monks of the Dewa Sanzan accomplish the three sacred mountains' pilgrimage to get reborn in a new "self".
+Yamabushi monks of the Dewa Sanzan undertake the ‘three sacred mountains' pilgrimage to become reborn into a new “self.”

-They consider nature to be a "mother" and forests to be the maternal womb that allows pilgrims to experience a wiser, more awakened life.
+They consider nature to be a “mother," and forests in particular to act as a maternal womb, allowing the pilgrims to experience a wiser, more awakened life.

-You can accomplish the journey of rebirth alone, by hiking in the mountains or accompanied by a Yamabushi monk from the Dewa Sanzan shrine.
+You, too, can take the journey of rebirth by hiking in the mountains—either alone, or accompanied by a Yamabushi monk from the Dewa Sanzan shrine.